janaSunrise/rust-64-bit-os/README.md

 [embedded](https://en.wikipedia.org/wiki/Embedded_system) [ARM](https://en.wikipedia.org/wiki/ARM_architecture) system.
 The details are not important, all that matters is that the target triple has no underlying operating system, which is indicated by the none in the target triple.
-To be able to compile for this target, we need to add it in rustup:
+To be able to compile for this target, we need to add it in rustup.

+## Commands

 #### Adding target for compilation on systems without OS, for example: bare metals
   - Command: `rustup target add thumbv7em-none-eabihf`